mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 6 Your swift and decisive action earns you the respect of your superiors.
 Gain an additional Muster benefit when you leave the career
 13 You are assigned as the chief point of liaison for an alien ambassador during an important summit where the Scout Service is involved in acting as a neutral diplomatic chaperone for the alien delegation.
-Roll 1d6 for the outcome of your time in the alien’s
+Roll 1d6 for the outcome of your time in the alien's
 company:
 1 You fall out with the ambassador following a breach of etiquette.
 He becomes your Enemy and you gain a deep distrust of all aliens of this species.